-Coleman Ray Clark (he/him/his) is a director and producer in New York City.
+Coleman Ray Clark (he/him/his) is a director and artistic producer in New York City.

-Coleman is the deputy director of The 24 Hour Plays, where he has worked in various capacities since 2016.
-He produces THE 24 HOUR PLAYS: VIRAL MONOLOGUES, a process that won global acclaim as one of the first virtual theater initiatives in 2020.
+Coleman was previously the deputy director of The 24 Hour Plays, where he worked in various capacities since 2016.
+He produced THE 24 HOUR PLAYS: VIRAL MONOLOGUES, a process that won global acclaim as one of the first virtual theater initiatives in 2020.
 The New York Times called them “artifact[s] of a disconnected time”.
-Since March 2020, Coleman has worked with over 1,000 artists worldwide (including Daveed Diggs, Jake Gyllenhaal, Cynthia Nixon, and more) to write, rehearse, and record over 500 monologues.
-He has produced special collaborative rounds of Viral Monologues with Pride Plays/Michael Urie, Broadway Advocacy Coalition, Developing Artists and more.
-As the original video editor of the Viral Monologues, Coleman now orchestrates the post-production process, a system he designed to keep the trains running with collaborators working for 24 hours from all around the world.
+Coleman worked with over 1,000 artists worldwide (including Daveed Diggs, Jake Gyllenhaal, Cynthia Nixon, and more) to write, rehearse, and record over 500 monologues.
+He produced special collaborative rounds of Viral Monologues with Pride Plays/Michael Urie, Broadway Advocacy Coalition, Developing Artists and more.

 Through partnerships with The 24 Hour Plays in 2020 and 2021, Coleman co-produced THE MANIC MONOLOGUES (Drama League Award nominee) with McCarter Theatre Center/Debbie Bisno, co-produced Lisa Loeb and Beth Wishnie’s musical TOGETHER APART (raising over $35,000 for The Actors Fund), produced and edited J. Holtham’s HUMAN EVENTS for The America Democracy Project, produced THE DRAMATISTS GUILD OF AMERICA/FOUNDATION AND THE LILLYS AWARDS 2020, and co-produced and video edited LET’S TALK LYMPHEDEMA featuring Steve Guttenberg.

 In 2019, Coleman founded The What Co. alongside his wife and theatrical partner, Bailey Lee.
-The What Co. serves as a working playground for the couple to devise new theatrical pieces with their favorite collaborators.
+The What Co. serves as a working playground for artists to devise new theatrical pieces.
 The idea was born in 2018 after they spent the summer at The Aris Project, a cohort of artists in Damariscotta, Maine from The University of North Carolina School of the Arts.
 That summer, they created six short plays, titled AN EVENING OF ORIGINAL WORK, which they transferred to Playwrights Horizons Downtown as a one-night event.

 While still in high school, Coleman founded New Threshold Theatre (NTT), a youth-run theater company focused on bringing a professional edge to children’s theater in Fayetteville, Arkansas.
 During his three years as artistic director of NTT, he produced seven full-length plays and musicals, culminating in his production of INTO THE WOODS.
 Coleman created NTT’s NEW THRESHOLD THEATRE: LIVE, a biweekly public-access television program featuring short-form comedy sketches written and performed by teens.
 He also developed a number of NTT’s original plays which toured nursing homes, played the New Year’s Eve celebration Last Night Fayetteville, and most notably performed at Crystal Bridges, Arkansas’ world-class art museum, in the traveling “Van Gogh to Rothko” exhibit.